LeilaAlizadehSaravi/mechmotum.github.io/content/pages/research/balance-assist-bicycle.rst

 A substantial number of falls while bicycling happen due to loss of balance and control at low speeds [1]_.
 A normal bicycle is unstable at low speeds and requires acute attention from the rider to maintain balance.
-We have developed a bicycle with a steering motor that can steer itself and can stabilize itself at speeds as low as 6 km/h.
+We have developed a bicycle with a steering motor that can steer and stabilize itself at speeds as low as 5 km/h.
 When ridden, the steer motor assists the rider in balancing and staying upright.
 We are evaluating whether this bicycle can reduce the chances of falling in hazardous situations.
 Our first study shows that riders use less steering and have less rolling motions when the steering